Moritzhasproblems/keras-preprocessing/keras_preprocessing/image/20190928-dataframe-iterator-redesign.md

 - Do we need to think about images using separate data augmentation logics, in the case of multi-input or multi-output?
 I think this is a stretch for this RFC.

-- Do we want the `output_transformations.py` array/tensor transformations to be already done in `tensorflow` land or `numpy` land?
+- Do we want the `data_transformations.py` array/tensor transformations to be already done in `tensorflow` land or `numpy` land?

-- For image classification use cases, we need a clear distinction/definition not only in the documentation but also in the code between `labels`, `classes`, `labels_index` and `classes_index`.
-Where `labels` and `classes` are only strings, and `labels_indices` and `classes_indices` are defined as integers.
+- For image classification use cases, we need a clear distinction/definition not only in the documentation but also in the code between `labels`, `classes`, `label_indices`, `class_indices` and `class_to_index`.
+Where `labels` and `classes` are only strings, and `label_indices` and `class_indices` are defined as integers. `class_to_index` is a dictionary mapping tthe class string to the integer index.

-- There is currently extra functionality for classification tasks, which I'm not sure is wise to include in the redesign as the API changes focus to a more broad use cases.
+- There is currently functionality, which I'm not sure is wise to include in the redesign as the API changes focus to a more broad use cases.
 For example:

+    - currently the userer can give a directory and provide relative paths.
+Supporting this feature greatly affects the logic for segmentation, multi-input and multi-output.
     - currently the user can give a list of classes to use.
+I think it can also be an option that the user filters the df.
+Is one line in pandas.
     - introduce a warning or exception if validation set has a class which is not in the training set?

-- It might be that the logic in `output_transformations.py` could be handle better in a class `OutputTransformer` for example.
-Then `DataFrameIterator` and other iterators can inherit from it.
-Then, for example in classification, the transformation method also creates class attributes that are only interesting for classification like `classes` or `class indices`.
-In this way, if the user is doing regression the class will not hold unnecessary attributes.
-I think this is nice from the user perspective, but I am not such a fan of the idea of having dynamic attributes in the same class depending on the use case.

 - Suppose the user wants the same image as input and output but the wants the color modes and sizes to be different.
 For example, for different color modes, training a model which takes grayscale images to color images.
 For different sizes, imagine training a model which takes a low resolution image to a higher resolution.
 With the current proposal the user will have to create the grayscale image and the down-sampled images and create an extra column with the paths too them.
 This can be solved by having a `output_color_modes` and `output_image_sizes` parameters, or by allowing the user to optionally specify these parameters when using the output mode `image`.